 Gold has been used as a currency for over centuries in this world.
 Gold is assumed to be first found in Egypt in 3000 BC.
 However, gold started acting as a currency only since 560 BC.
 Nevertheless, gold is one of such rare items which has consistently been in the market and used to buy/exchange items.

-Why you should Invest in Gold?
+Why should you Invest in Gold?

 1. Gold has high liquidity:

 No matter which part of the country you live in, gold can easily be converted in cash and readily be bought and sold.
 However, such option is not available with other paper assets like stocks and bonds or physical assets like real estates.
-Further, there is no or minimal paper work required in gold investment.
+Further, there is no or minimal paperwork required in gold investment.

 2. Gold preserves wealth: